WebAssembly/component-model/design/mvp/Concurrency.md

 entry point and store it in context-local storage (via `context.set`) instead of simply using a `global`, as in a synchronous function.

+Note that removing `async` from the type of `summarize` specified in the `canon lift` definition would cause the above component to trap when it attempted to call `waitable-set.wait`.

 ### Stackless ABI example

 The stackful example can be re-written to use the `callback` immediate (thereby